B3none/gdprconsent/readme.md

         storage_key: '<ANY_KEY_YOU_WANT>',
         title: '<TITLE_IN_SIDEBAR>',
         disable: function() {
-          // Optional code to disable the functionality },
+          // Callback used to disable the functionality },
         enable: function() {
-          // Optional code to enable the functionality },
+          // Callback to enable the functionality
+        },
       }
     ]